 It’s already 100 degrees in Texas, and feels like we are in for a very, very hot summer.
-I thought it would be a good idea to list out various ways you can keep cool in the sweltering heat and protect yourself from sunburn and heat stroke.
+Time for reminders on ways you can keep cool in the sweltering heat and also, protect yourself from sunburn and heat stroke.

 Wear light colored clothes.
-Dark colors absorb heat, and make sure not to wear items that are too tight.
-If your clothing is too tight it doesn’t allow you to sweat and cool down.
+Dark colors absorb heat.
+Make sure your clothing isn’t too tight.
+Tight clothing doesn’t allow you to sweat and cool down.
 Stick to light colors and flowy materials.

 Get yourself a hat.
 Hats protect sensitive spots on the face from the blazing rays of the sun.
 Go glamorous with a big brimmed hat or keep it simple in a baseball cap.